Kabbalah and Money

-Netzach and Hod are part of both the physical world of Assiyah through their connection to Malkut as well as to the world of Yetzirah which corresponds
+Netzach and Hod are part of both the physical world of Assiyah through their connection to Malkut as well as to the world of Yetzirah which

-to our emotions.
+corresponds with our emotions.
 Thus there is an emotional component to the way in which we spend our money – sometimes with joy and sometimes out of necessity - and how we feel about the level of the balance in our current account.

 When the human psyche is set on the Tree the lower side triads represent thought and action – in translating these to the Tree of Money we see they correspond with the gathering of information and the execution of the payment respectively.